lookit/lookit-docs/docs/source/django-project-installation.rst

 Installation: lookit-api (Django project)
 =========================================

-This is the codebase for Experimenter and Lookit, excluding the actual studies themselves.
+``lookit-api`` is the codebase for Experimenter and Lookit, excluding the actual studies themselves.
 Any functionality you see as a researcher or a participant (e.g., signing up, adding a child, editing or deploying a study, downloading data) is part of the ``lookit-api`` repo.
 The